Sec 1 G3 History Tuition

 Ancourage Academy · Secondary · Sec 1

-Sec 1 History tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers focused classes capped at 6 students, following Singapore's MOE syllabus.
+Secondary 1 (Sec 1) History tuition at Ancourage Academy in Singapore (Bishan & Woodlands) offers focused classes capped at 6 students, following Singapore's MOE syllabus.
 Weekly lessons use our ESB methodology to build source analysis, historical inquiry, and evidence-based argumentation skills.
-"Historical understanding develops when students interrogate sources rather than memorise facts," notes our curriculum team.
+"Historical understanding develops when students interrogate sources rather than memorise facts," according to our educators.
 Our structured approach helps students develop critical thinking for humanities success.

 What Makes Us Different